 You can also hire a kayak in the picturesque Kangaroo Valley.
 Meander down the Kangaroo River to Bendeela with Kangaroo Valley Kayaks, a gentle cruise that takes just a few hours.
 Paddle along Shoalhaven Gorge, where you can overnight camp upstream from Tallowa Dam.
 The area is known for its dramatic sandstone cliffs and tumbling waterfalls, and is only accessible by kayak.

 Another great spot for kayaking is St Georges Basin, where you can spot black swans, pelicans and sea eagles.
 This is also a great place for fishing.
 Lake Wollumboola in Culburra, part of the Jervis Bay Marine Reserve, is also a great place to relax.
 At times the lake has been home for up to 12,000 black swans.

-The Shoalhaven region is abundant with National Parks, making it the ideal destination for bushwalkers.
-With beautiful walks at Pigeon House Mountain, you can experience spectacular views from Morton National Park.
-Don’t miss the Pretty Beach to Durras Mountain walking track, where you’re sure to spot one of the area's resident ‘surfing kangaroos’.
+The Shoalhaven region’s many national parks make it the ideal destination for bushwalkers.
+If you’re coming from Canberra, go via the Morton National Park for beautiful walks at Pigeon House Mountain and the spectacular Tianjara Falls.
+Don’t miss the Pretty Beach to Durras Mountain walking track , where you can spot one of the resident ‘surfing kangaroos’.